SHogenboom/ALBA/NOTES/devLogs.md

 #### Configuration

 The `webpack` configuration consists of three files.
-This setup is based on the [NetNinja Webpack & Typescript Tutorial](https://www.youtube.com/watch?v=3On5Z0gjf4U&list=PL4cUxeGkcC9hOkGbwzgYFmaxB0WiduYJC&index=2), the [Webpack Guides](https://webpack.js.org/guides/), and the [Oding Project materials](https://www.theodinproject.com/lessons/node-path-javascript-restaurant-page).
+This setup is based on the [NetNinja Webpack & Typescript Tutorial](https://www.youtube.com/watch?v=3On5Z0gjf4U&list=PL4cUxeGkcC9hOkGbwzgYFmaxB0WiduYJC&index=2), the [Webpack Guides](https://webpack.js.org/guides/), and the [Odin Project materials](https://www.theodinproject.com/lessons/node-path-javascript-restaurant-page).

 1. `webpack.common.js`: contains the configuration that is shared between development and production.
 For example how `.css`` files should be processed and how assets should be copied.
 2. `webpack.dev.js`: contains the configuration specific to development.
 For example where the development server should run.